David-Haim/concurrencpp/README.md

 */
 template<class iterator_type>
 result<when_any_result<std::vector<typename std::iterator_traits<iterator_type>::value_type>>>
    when_any(iterator_type begin, iterator_type end);
 ```

 ### Timers and Timer queues

 concurrencpp also provides timers and timer queues.
-Timers are objects that define actions running on an executor within a well-defined interval of time.
+Timers are objects that define asynchronous actions running on an executor within a well-defined interval of time.
 There are three types of timers - *regular timers*, *onshot-timers* and *delay objects*.

 Regular timers have four properties that define them:

-1. Callable - a callable that will be scheduled to run periodically.
+1. Callable - a callable that will be scheduled to run as a task periodically.
-1. Executor - an executor that schedules the callable to run periodically.
+2. Executor - an executor that schedules the callable to run periodically.
-1. Due time - from the time of creation, the interval in milliseconds the timer will be scheduled to run for the first time.
+3. Due time - from the time of creation, the interval in milliseconds the timer will be scheduled to run for the first time.
-1. Frequency - from the time the timer was scheduled to run for the first time, the interval in milliseconds the callable will be schedule to run periodically, until the timer is destructed or cancelled.
+4. Frequency - from the time the timer was scheduled to run for the first time, the interval in milliseconds the callable will be schedule to run periodically, until the timer is destructed or cancelled.

+Like other objects in concurrencpp, timers are a move only type that can be empty.
+When a timer is destructed or `timer::cancel` is called, the timer cancels its scheduled but not yet executed tasks.
+Ongoing tasks are uneffected.
+The timer callable must be thread safe.
+It is recommended to set the due time and the frequency of a timer to a granularity of 50 milliseconds.

 A timer queue is a concurrencpp worker that manages a collection of timers and processes them in just one thread of execution.
 It is also the agent used to create new timers.
-When a timer deadline (whether it is due-time or frequency) has reached, the timer queue "fires" the timer by scheduling its callable to run on the associated executor.
+When a timer deadline (whether it is the timer's due-time or frequency) has reached, the timer queue "fires" the timer by scheduling its callable to run on the associated executor as a task.

 Just like executors, timer queues also adhere to the RAII concpet.
 When the runtime object gets out of scope, It shuts down the timer queue, cancelling all pending timers.
 After a timer queue has been shut down, any subsequent call to `make_timer`, `make_onshot_timer` and `make_delay_object` will throw an `errors::timer_queue_shutdown` exception.
 Applications must not try to shut down timer queues by themselves.